-With its less than stellar resort layout, some guests find it inconvenient and even physically challenging.
-There are NO ELEVATORS in the guest buildings, and the resort is so large that it’s the only Disney resort with its own internal transportation system.
-Guests without their own transportation will either be walking quite bit (not fun after a long day on your feet at the parks), or waiting for buses and riding just to get around inside the resort.
-Before you choose this resort, imagine having to walk a long distance or ride just to get coffee, a drink or meal, to visit Guest Services or the front desk, or to swim in the main pool.
-On the other hand, if you crave privacy, or have children who want to run, run, run, (without disturbing the other people down the hall) this could be just the spot.
+Guests without their own transportation who are not in the preferred rooms that are near all the activities will either be walking quite bit (not fun after a long day on your feet at the parks), or waiting for buses and riding just to get around inside the resort.
+Before you choose this resort, imagine having to walk a long distance or to ride just to visit Guest Services or the front desk, or to swim in the main pool.
+On the other hand, if you crave privacy, love the tropical theme, or have children who want to run, run, run, (without disturbing the other people down the hall) this could be just the spot.

 Those with mobility issues and other conditions such as chronic fatigue may wish to consider another resort.
-If you still feel that this is the resort for you, we strongly recommend renting a scooter from an outside company so that you can have it while at the resort.
+If you still feel that this is the resort for you, we strongly recommend choosing a room in a Preferred location (see below), and renting a scooter from an outside company so that you can have it while at the resort.
 Also consider keeping drinks and snacks in your room so that you don’t have to go to the food court as often.
 Lastly, consider bringing or renting a car.

 Despite its issues, many people adore Caribbean Beach Resort.
 The peaceful quality of the grounds draws a lot of positive comments.
 With the pirate themed rooms and pirate pool there will be many a young buccaneer who will be thrilled.